sqlitecloud/docs/src/pages/docs/commands/list-allowed-ip.md

 ---
 title: LIST ALLOWED IP
-description: The LIST ALLOWED IP returns a rowset that contains all the IP restrictions associated to a given ROLE and/or USER.
-If no ROLE/USER is specified then all the IP restrictions table is returned.
+description: The LIST ALLOWED IP returns a rowset that contains all the IP restrictions associated with a given ROLE and/or USER
 ---

 ## Syntax